Gender Fairness in Audio Deepfake Detection: Performance and Disparity Analysis: Methodology

 \textbf{Predictive Parity (PP)}: It evaluates the precision of positive predictions for a gender group, revealing whether the precision (Positive Predictive Value (PPV)) is equal across groups, ensuring that a positive prediction has the same reliability for different demographic groups.
 This metric may conflict with the equality of odds when base rates differ across groups.

-\textbf{Treatment Equality (TE)}: It measures the balance of false positives and false negatives by comparing the ratio of false positives to false negatives across demographic groups and emphasizing balance in error types rather than absolute error rates.
-This metric is particularly relevant in applications in which different misclassification errors incur different costs.
+\textbf{Treatment Equality (TE)}: It measures the balance of false positives and false negatives by comparing their ratios across demographic groups.
+It emphasizes balance in error types rather than absolute error rates, making it particularly relevant when different misclassification errors incur different costs.
+Here, a high TE indicates that the model produces more false acceptances than false rejections for a given gender group.

+Note that this metric is useful when FP and FN have different real-world costs (e.g., false rejection of bonafide users vs. missed spoof attacks).